Six Girl Empowerment Activities

 Girl Empowerment Activities

-That Build Confidence and Leadership
+Six Ways to Build Confidence and Leadership

 1. Goal Setting Vision Boards

-Encourage girls to imagine their future by creating a vision board filled with images, quotes, and words that represent their goals.
+Encourage girls to imagine their future by creating a vision board filled with images, quotes and words that represent their goals.
 After completing their boards, invite participants to share one goal and identify the first step toward achieving it.
-This activity promotes self-reflection and planning, which are key life skills taught in our Girls’ Education Program.

 Goal Setting Girl Empowerment Activity in Vietnam